President and CEO

 Executive Vice President, Economic Development

-John Jacobs has been with the Richardson Chamber of Commerce for nearly 20 years and is the executive vice president of economic development.
+John Jacobs has been building the Richardson community with the Richardson Chamber of Commerce for nearly 20 years and is the executive vice president of economic development.
 He helps companies to relocate, expand, and establish businesses in Richardson.
 Before bringing his expertise to Richardson he was vice president of economic development in Garland and was a successful real estate broker.

 Senior Vice President, Programs/Events

-Paul Bendel has been managing and producing the Signature Luncheon, Women in Leadership Luncheon, Annual Meeting and other events at the Chamber for the last eight years as the senior vice president for programs/events.
+Paul Bendel has been producing educational events for Richardson business leaders for the last 14 years as the senior vice president for programs/events.
 His particular skill is in leading the events team and creating focus and excitement within volunteer committees.
 He has been a Chamber of Commerce professional for thirty years and had prior careers as a news reporter and play-by-play announcer for several East Texas radio stations.
 Paul completed the US Chamber of Commerce Institute for Organizational Management, the Basic Industrial Development Course at Texas A&M, and has earned the Certified Chamber Executive (CCE) administered by the American Chamber of Commerce Executives Association.

 Executive Director of Leadership Richardson